Ratings on the UK system – U=universal, PG=parental guidance, 12, 15 and 18 are self-explanatory, E=Excempt

 Celia (Second Run, cert 15)

-Oz director Ann Turner’s classic debut, about one girl’s amply furnished fantasy childhood, set in 1950s Australia overrun by rabbits and the Red menace.
+Oz director Ann Turner’s classic 1989 rites-of-passage debut, about one girl’s amply furnished fantasy childhood.
+It’s the story of a child, from a child’s point of view, rather than adult looking back, and set in 1950s Australia overrun by rabbits and the Red menace.

 Of Time and the City (BFI, cert 12)

-Grumpy, poetic old man Terence Davies’s elegy to his lost, native Liverpool, composed almost entirely of archive footage, brilliantly welded together by a master.
+Back with a bang, grumpy, poetic old man Terence Davies’s elegy to his lost, native Liverpool, composed almost entirely of archive footage, brilliantly welded together by a master.
+Wait till you hear what he has to say about the Beatles.

 Blindsight (Revelation, cert E)

-Six blind Tibetan kids head into the Himalayas in Lucy Walker’s doc starting trad and feelgood but building to a compelling examination of culture-clash.
+Six blind Tibetan kids head into the Himalayas to climb one of Everest’s peaks and in a clear case of the blind leading the blind, sightless mountaineer Erik Weihenmayer is leading the expedition.
+Lucy Walker’s documentary starts trad and feelgood but building to a compelling examination of culture-clash.

 Splinter (Icon, cert 18)